Creating Equitable Classrooms: 7 Steps Towards Equity

 5. Purposeful Planning

 Planning your lessons to promote an equitable classroom can seem like an intimidating task.
-But with the help of resources, it doesn’t have to be.
+But with the help of social and emotional learning activities, it doesn’t have to be.
 Students respond differently to different types of content, whether due to culture, socialization, or learning preference.
 With intentional planning we can ensure that every students’ needs are valued and objectively met.

 Think about delivering different forms of content through learning stations.
 At each station, provide students with a range of materials to access their learning.
 For example, students can rotate between stations that involve: